AluBhorta/sam-dynamodb-s3-export/README.md

 # sam-dynamodb-s3-export

-Serverless app built on AWS SAM to demonstrate how to export dynamodb table data to s3 on a schedule.
+Serverless app built on AWS SAM with Github CI/CD to demonstrate how to export DynamoDB table data to S3 on a schedule.

 ## prerequisites 🗒️